gammawolfe/RoSaBank/replit.md

 The server follows a RESTful API design using Express.js with TypeScript.
 The architecture emphasizes modularity and maintainability:

 - **API Layer**: Modular route structure organized by domain (auth, users, groups, payments, activities) for better code organization and maintainability
-- **Data Layer**: Abstracted through an IStorage interface with an in-memory implementation for development/demo purposes
+- **Data Layer**: Modular storage structure organized by domain (users, groups, members, payments, activities) with clean interface separation and dependency injection
 - **Business Logic**: Embedded within storage methods and route handlers for group management, payment processing, and activity tracking
 - **Type Safety**: Shared type definitions between client and server using Drizzle schemas
 - **Route Organization**: Domain-specific route modules that are composed together for clean separation of concerns